resel143/Flutterapps/README.md

 # Flutterapps
-This repo contains flutter apps made by me ie Reshul
+This repo contains flutter apps made by me